dhivvyesh/Dhivvyesh-Kumar-S/README.md

 # Dhivvyesh Kumar

 I am an aspiring AI and Data Science enthusiast passionate about building responsible, human-centered technology.
-My work focuses on using data and machine learning not just for prediction, but for impact—especially in the fields of education, civic systems, and sustainability.
+My work focuses on using data and machine learning not just for prediction, but for impact—especially in the fields of waste management and sustainability.
 I believe that fairness, explainability, and transparency are essential to any system meant to serve people.

 ---